Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • volatilization of toxic or flammable substances

 It is easy to become complacent with chemicals used everyday in routine procedures.
-It is prudent to check for incompatibility whenever making a change in chemical procedures.
-Chemical incompatibility is the primary reason you do not store chemicals on the shelf alphabetically.
-If there is an accident, adverse reactions may make the situation worse.
+Check for incompatibility whenever making a change in chemical procedures, storing chemicals, and adding chemicals to a waste container.
+It is not recommended to store chemicals alphabetically due to potential chemical incompatibility.

-Safety Data Sheets will list reactivity information in Section 10: Stability and Reactivity Data within the form.
-References of incompatible chemical combinations include:
+Safety Data Sheets (SDS) will list reactivity information in Section 10: Stability and Reactivity Data.
+Some additional references that can be used to identify incompatible chemical combinations include:

 • Manual of Hazardous Chemical Reactions, National Fire Protection Association Manual 491M